 At the YWCA one of my students, Jane who was not much older than me, invited us to come a spend a weekend with them at the Cape Cod, on the beach.
 They had a small house, close to the beach and at that time I could not understand how can anyone have 2 homes?
 Unheard off!!!!!

 It was such an exciting trip for us.
-Elizabeth was tiny, about 4 months and we used her playpen as a crib and a place for her to play.
+Elizabeth was tiny, about 4 months old and we used her playpen as a crib and a place for her to play.
 We enjoyed our time on the beach with everyone!

 ![]() ![]() |

-August 1977 ~ Cape Cod
+| Elizabeth ~ Cape Cod

 |

-On Friday night we all went grocery shopping.
+On Friday nights we all went grocery shopping.
 It was like Christmas shopping every time.
 We never got tired of going to the grocery store.
 I was thinking about my family back in Ukraine all the time.
 We were all very anxious to have them come and join us in America.

 No comments: